Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 For the parameter *write.step.schema* to take effect, method *STEPControl_Writer::Model(Standard_True)* should be called after changing this parameter (corresponding command in DRAW is *newmodel*).

 <h4>write.step.product.name</h4>
-Defines the text string that will be used for field ‘name’ of PRODUCT entities written to the STEP file.
+Defines the text string that will be used for field `name' of PRODUCT entities written to the STEP file.

 Default value: OCCT STEP translator (current OCCT version number).